ezEngine/ezEngine/Documentation/UsageGuidelines/Inspector.md

     ezPlugin::LoadPlugin("ezInspectorPlugin");

 You should insert this code somewhere in the engine initialization.
 When you are using ezApplication, put this into the AfterEngineInit function.
+Additionally you need to make sure that ezTelemetry is updated once per frame, to ensure that all changes are sent to ezInspector regularly:

+    // Call this once per frame to make sure all changes are transmitted ezTelemetry::PerFrameUpdate();

 And that's it!
 The rest is done automatically.